Fairy-09/HECO/README.md

 # HECO
-Several machine learning and deep learning method for household electricity consumption prediction.
+Several machine learning and deep learning methods for household electricity consumption prediction.

 # Requirements
 Dependent libraries are placed in a file named 'requirements.txt'.